somayeh-rzie/Hand-Written-Digit-Recognition/README.md

 <br /><br />

 # About This Project
-In this project we used MNIST dataset (http://yann.lecun.com/exdb/mnist/) which includes 28*28 array of 0 to 255 as the luminance.<br />
-We created 2 hidden layers each has 16 neurons.<br /><br />
+In this project we used MNIST dataset (http://yann.lecun.com/exdb/mnist/) which includes 28*28 array of 0 to 255 as the luminance then we created 2 hidden layers each has 16 neurons.<br /><br />
 ![This is an image](https://s4.uupload.ir/files/screenshot_from_2021-12-17_12-27-51_qwdg.png)

 ### step 1 (read.py):<br />